faridhmad/dockerized-redis-flask-app/README.md

-# dockerized-redis-flask-app

-Absolutely!
-Here's a README you can use for your GitHub repository, tailored to your project without any changes to your existing code:

 # Simple Dockerized Flask-Redis Hit Counter

 This project demonstrates a basic hit counter application built using Flask and Redis, containerized with Docker for easy deployment.